-The Company has prepared the accompanying unaudited condensed consolidated financial statements as of September 30, 2023, and for the first quarters of fiscal 2024 and 2023 pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (the "SEC") and in accordance with generally accepted accounting principles in the United States ("GAAP").
+The Company has prepared the accompanying unaudited condensed consolidated financial statements as of December 31, 2023, and for the second quarter of fiscal 2024 and 2023 pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (the "SEC") and in accordance with generally accepted accounting principles in the United States ("GAAP").
 All intercompany balances and transactions have been eliminated in consolidation.

-These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2023.
+These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated and combined financial statements and the notes thereto included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2023.